Adjust the width and height of a spreadsheet column or row

 How can I adjust a cell size using a keyboard shortcut?

 Unfortunately, there are no single key Excel or other spreadsheet keyboard shortcuts for adjusting the width or height of a cell.
 However, you can do the following steps to adjust the cell size using only your keyboard and not the mouse.

 Select the cell

 Move to the cell you want to adjust the width or hight of using your keyboard arrow keys.

 Access Home tab format option

-Once the cell has been selected access the Home tab by pressing the keyboard shortcut Alt+H. Once this keyboard shortcut is pressed all options in the Home tab will be highlighted.
+Once the cell is selected, access the Home tab by pressing the keyboard shortcut Alt+H. Once this keyboard shortcut is pressed all options in the Home tab will be highlighted.
 Press O (the letter o) to access the format options.

 As seen in the picture, the Format section gives you the option to adjust the Row Height (H), AutoFit Row Height (A), Column Width (W), AutoFit Column Width (I), and Default Width (D).

 For example, if you wanted to adjust the width of the cell B10, you would press the right arrow to move to column B and then press the down arrow nine times to get to cell B10.
 Once in this cell, you would press the Alt and H key at the same time to get the Home tab keyboard options.
 Next, you would press O (the letter o) to get the Format options.

 Finally, press W to adjust the cell column width.
 If successful, a Column Width box displays the numerical value of the cell width, and increasing or decreasing this value increases or decreases the size of the column.